 The duties of a telemetry nurse can vary widely depending on the patient population and facility where they work.
 These responsibilities include the following:

-- Monitoring patients’ vital signs such as blood pressure, pulse rate, and temperature, which can be done by using a telemetry unit in a hospital
+- Monitoring patients’ vital signs such as blood pressure, pulse rate, and temperature, which can be done by using a telemetry device in a hospital.

 - Assisting doctors with procedures such as changing dressings on wounds or inserting intravenous lines into veins in the neck or arms.